 Fiscal figures aren’t the only factor, however.
 Much of what make films resonate with audiences and critics alike are their influence on the zeitgeist.
 Film characters and the actors who play them become parts of our ever-changing culture, influencing fashion trends, hairstyles, attitudes and, in some cases, even our sense of morality.
 Look no further than the cultural impact of Star Wars, Disney princesses, Indiana Jones, Marvel’s superheroes — or, to look at earlier generations, Gone With the Wind, The Wizard of Oz or the influence actresses like Marilyn Monroe or Audrey Hepburn had on fashion and society’s perception of beauty.
 To put it philosophically: When audiences watch movies, they often see figures they aspire to be.

-What video games seem to lack when comparisons are drawn to film is not financial success, or recognition of its IP, stars or characters, or resonance with audiences, or even the strength or depth of the stories.
-The one key factor that video games seem deficient to movies in is that elusive “glitz” quality.
+What video games seem to lack when comparisons are drawn to film is not financial success or recognition of its IP, stars or characters or resonance with audiences or even the strength or depth of the stories.
+The one key factor that video games seem deficient in is that elusive “glitz” quality.
 Red carpets, tuxedos, champagne receptions, perfectly coiffed hairdos and glimmering lights are far from the mind when one hears the words “video games.”

 There is a sense of a “cool kids vs. nerds” mentality between the two industries, with the haute couture lifestyle of Hollywood in direct contrast to the much less refined sensibilities of the gaming world, despite the profits the industry generates and the command it has over the youth culture in the country.
 Perhaps branding is to blame, as gaming tends to skew younger, to an audience with more free time to spend on interactive media that demands a generous devotion of hours.
 Perhaps there is a counter-culture mentality in gaming that pushes against the pristine posterity of flashbulbs, elegant dresses and designer suits that ornament Hollywood events.